 The Respiratory Committee consists of up to 12 nationally elected members.

-Current key objectives and strategies for the Respiratory Committee are set out in the Committee's Five Year Plan for 2015-2020
+Current key objectives and strategies for the Respiratory Committee are set out in the Respiratory Committee Five Year Plan for 2015-2020.

 Respiratory Update for Paediatric Physiotherapists Working in the Community